unbit/uwsgi-docs/Options.rst

 ``parser``: uwsgi_opt_set_str

-run the specified php script when the request one does not exist
+``help``: run the specified php script when the request one does not exist

 php-app-bypass
 **************